hpmicro/sdk_env/README.md

   - Set boot mode to "ISP" or "Serial Download Mode" on evaluation board, then press reset button the board, try to debug again.
 ### Issue caused by Windows 10 path limit
   To enable long path support, please import registry file located at tools/scripts/win10_enable_long_path.reg.
 For more details about this limitation, please refer to https://docs.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=cmd
+### Windows 7 can't use Python 3.9 or above
+  - Hpm_sdk relies on Python 3.9 or above, but it can't run directly on Windows 7, requiring installation of pythonw_win7_patch.
+Download link: https://pan.baidu.com/s/1RaYHOD7xk7fnotmgLpoAlA?pwd=xk2n, path is `先楫技术资料/SDK`.